Is a Crisis in the Silver Market Dead Ahead?

 YESTERDAY in GOLD, SILVER, PLATINUM and PALLADIUM

-Gold was closed on Friday afternoon in New York at $1,556.70 spot, up $4.80 on the day.
-Net volume was reasonably quiet at about 215,500 contracts — and there was 50,500 contracts worth of roll-over/switch volume out of February and into future months in this precious metal.
+Silver finished the Friday trading session in New York at $26.735 spot, up 64 cents on the day.
+Net volume was slightly elevated at a hair under 66,000 contracts, which is certainly good news considering the price action — and there was a hair under 29,000 contracts worth of roll-over/switch volume out of March and into future months…mostly May.

 Here’s the DXY chart for Friday, courtesy of Bloomberg as always.
 Click to enlarge.

-And here’s the 5-year U.S. dollar index chart, thanks to the good folks over at the stockcharts.com Internet site.
-The delta between its close…97.36…and the close on the DXY chart above, was 25 basis points on Friday.
+And here’s the 5-year U.S. dollar index chart that appears in this spot in every Saturday column, courtesy of stockcharts.com as usual.
+The delta between its close…91.03…and the close on the DXY chart above, was about 1 basis point below its spot close on Friday.
 Click to enlarge as well.

-Here’s Nick’s 1-year Silver Sentiment/Silver 7 Index chart, updated with Friday’s doji.
-Click to enlarge as well.
+And here’s Nick’s 1-year Silver Sentiment/Silver 7 Index chart, updated with Friday’s doji.
+Click to enlarge.

-Here are two of the usual charts from Nick that show what’s been happening for the week, month — and year-to-date.
-The first one shows the changes in gold, silver, platinum and palladium for the past trading week, in both percent and dollar and cents terms, as of their Friday closes in New York — along with the changes in the HUI and the Silver 7 Index.
+Here are two of the three usual charts that shows up in every Saturday missive.
+They show the changes in gold, silver, platinum and palladium in both percent and dollar and cents terms, as of their Friday closes in New York — along with the changes in the HUI and the Silver 7 Index.

-The CME Daily Delivery Report showed that 78 gold and 70 silver contracts were posted for delivery within the COMEX-approved depositories on Tuesday.
+The CME Daily Delivery Report for Day 7 of February deliveries showed that 2,049 gold and 18 silver contracts were posted for delivery within the COMEX-approved depositories on Tuesday.